Or Application Form to be returned to Student Services

 Students enrolled onto this course will require the following equipment:

-- Musical instrument (e.g. Guitar or Drumsticks)
+- Musical instrument as appropriate (e.g. Guitar or Drumsticks)

 - USB portable storage device

 This course is assessed internally using coursework and externally verified.

 - Show evidence of current or predicted GCSE results.

 - Show that you are motivated and committed with good attendance and punctuality.